helloworld1812/paychex-ruby-gem/README.md

 # Fetch a specific job of a company
 client.job(company_id, job_id)

+# Fetch locations for a company
+client.locations(company_id)

+# Fetch locations with asof option for a company
+client.locations(company_id, {
+  asof: "2019-01-18T00:00:00Z"  # This will give location/locations data for
+                                # that particular date.
+})

+# Fetch a specific location of a company
+client.location(company_id, location_id)
+# Sepcific location method can also be sent the option of asof like in
+# locations method.
 ```

 Fetching of workers supports more options along with paginations.
 For more